sonata-nfv/son-install/roles/vcc/README.md

 virtual Cache Content (vCC)
 ===========================

-This role creates a VM on an Openstack VIM and installs Squid on a multi-distro instance, namely: Ubuntu 14.04, Ubuntu 16.04 or CentOS 7.
+This role instanciates a VM (running a Squid proxy server) based on a pre-loaded Openstack Glance qcow2 image.

-The vCC NS is based on a Squid proxy server operating in transparent mode.
+You can change the 'roles/vcc/files/squid.conf' to modify the authentication mode:
+* transparent (default)
+* local password (htpasswd), LDAP, AD, whatever

 The steps of execution are:

-1. Create 'networks' and 'subnets' for Squid connectivity with other VNU's, namely:
+1. Create 'networks' and 'subnets' for vCC connectivity with other VNU's, namely:

 * end-user access
 * vTC